Student Assistance Button

 What will the MD Program do to help me, or to resolve the issue?

-If you decide to discuss, disclose, or report through the Learner Experience Unit in the Office of Learner Affairs, a member of the Learner Experience Unit team will provide guidance to you, offer you access to resources and services as appropriate, consult university and/or hospital policies (as relevant) to determine the appropriate steps to be taken, and work with you to optimize your learning climate so that you can go back to focusing on your education as your concerns are addressed.
+If you decide to discuss, disclose, or report through the Learner Experience Unit in the Office of Learner Affairs, a case manager in the Learner Experience Unit will provide guidance to you, offer you access to resources and services as appropriate, consult university and/or hospital policies (as relevant) to determine the appropriate steps to be taken, and work with you to optimize your learning climate so that you can go back to focusing on your education as your concerns are addressed.

 Will anything change in the long-run?